Top Workplace Safety Tips for Machinists

 Using Proper PPE

 Of course, it’s always important to highlight just how necessary personal protective equipment is.
-While it may feel inconvenient or cumbersome, enforcing good PPE practices will reduce liability for employers and ensure employees are prepared for any situation that may occur.
+While it may feel inconvenient or cumbersome, enforcing good PPE practices will reduce liability for employers and ensure employees are prepared for any situation.
 You never know when an injury or malfunction will occur, so why take the chance?
-Ensure every single employee has all the necessary gear and that it’s in good condition.
+Ensure every employee has all the necessary gear and is in good condition.